serversandbox/.github/profile/README.md

 <!--3.
 Raspberry Pi 4 running Home Assistant, and Sonoff dongle for Zigbee (now try saying that again) -->
 3. Qotom fanless box running OPNSense (WIP, cos of network migrations) - thanks Nabil/Seifane

+Eventually gotta move everything to `bjw-s/app-template` charts, but for now it's YAML monstering

 The cat's name is Gojo and he is five

 <!--